 Resources for victims of Northern California fires

-Here are some very important links that can help you if you have been affected by the devastating fires in Northern California.
+Wildfire continue to ravage California.
+Here are some important links that can help you during and immediately after a wildfire.
 Click on the links for the most current information.
-We are adding and updating information all the time, so please return to my website regularly to see what’s new.
+As information changes, we will update information, so please return to my website to see what’s new.
 If there is anything we can do to help, please contact the closest district office to you.

-This can be an extremely stressful time.
-If you find yourself overwhelmed and experiencing anxiety or depression, please ask for help.
+This can be an extremely stressful time, even after a fire.
+If you find yourself overwhelmed and experiencing anxiety or depression, please reach out for help.
 See our section on Counseling/Mental Health Support below.

 Take care and be safe, Assemblymember Jim Wood